Generalized Tevelev degrees of $\mathbb{P}^1$

 We will show that there exists a commutative diagram

-that is Cartesian up to birational equivalence, after restricting to components of the fiber product that dominate $\oM_{g,n-r_k+k}\times\omM_{0,r_k+1}\times\omM_{0,n-r_k+k}$.
+such that the induced map from the top left space to the cartesian product is birational onto the components of the fiber product that dominate $\oM_{g,n-r_k+k}\times\omM_{0,r_k+1}\times\omM_{0,n-r_k+k}$.
 Here, the disjoint union is over a certain set of combinatorial choices, as detailed in Lemma \ref{contributions in the reduction} and the two maps

 are as in \S\ref{Generalized Tevelev degrees}.
 We will conclude by comparing their degrees.